-Of course, there are two sides to a coin.
+Of course, there are two sides of a coin.
 As a mother, I need to know what are the terrible attributes of bringing your child to the daycare center.
 Expect to recognize the adverse effects of daycare centers and get ready to counteract these as needed.

 Children are exposed to different behaviors, so they are most likely to pick up weak habits from peers.
-They may imitate or copy the speech and actions of other children, like when a child doesn’t speak nicely to others or exhibits harmful behaviors like hitting and biting to get some attention.
+They may imitate or copy speech and actions of other children, like when a child doesn’t speak nicely to others or exhibits harmful behaviors like hitting and biting to get some attention.

 Children are also prone to get some illnesses like common colds and viruses from other children that they meet every day.
 Most centers won’t provide care for sick children.